Duhoon/Duhoon/README.md

 - Interesting about

-Aptos Move, Ethereum Solidity, and Rust.
+Ethereum Solidity, and Rust.
 I will learn those.

 ## 🛠 Tech Stack